About hormone therapy for prostate cancer

 You take flutamide 3 times times a day.
 Some men find that flutamide gives them diarrhoea.
 If this is the case for you, talk to your doctor about it.
 There may be another treatment you can try or you may be able to take medicines to help with the diarrhoea.

-Abiraterone is a new type of hormone therapy.
-It blocks an enzyme called cytochrome p17 that the body needs to make androgens.
+Abiraterone is a type of hormone therapy that blocks an enzyme called cytochrome p17.
+The body needs cytochrome p17 to make androgens.
 Without this enzyme the testicles and other body tissue can't make testosterone.
-You can have abiraterone if you have advanced prostate cancer and have already had other types of hormone therapy and chemotherapy containing docetaxel that is no longer working.
+You can have abiraterone if you have advanced prostate cancer and have already had other types of hormone therapy and chemotherapy containing docetaxel (Taxotere) that is no longer working.
 It is a tablet you take every day.

 There are different ways of using hormone therapy drugs for prostate cancer.
 You may have

 - A luteinising hormone blocker and an anti androgen together